calpoly-iandunn/csc371/workshops/SchellLenses.md

 Surprise is a crucial part of all entertainment — it is at the root of humor, strategy, and problem solving.
 Our brains are hardwired to enjoy surprises.
-In an experiment where participants received sprays of sugar water or plain water into their mouths, the participants who received random sprays consid- ered the experience much more pleasurable than participants who received the sprays according to a fixed pattern, even though the same amount of sugar was delivered.
+In an experiment where participants received sprays of sugar water or plain water into their mouths, the participants who received random sprays considered the experience much more pleasurable than participants who received the sprays according to a fixed pattern, even though the same amount of sugar was delivered.
 In other experiments, brain scans revealed that even during unpleasant surprises, the pleasure centers of the brain are triggered.